mar-tina/Unf-HTML/README.md

 # [Unf] unnecessary-library
-An library built in JS to understand JS internals using Shadow Dom
+An library built in JS to understand JS internals using Shadow Dom **Learning purposes only**

 ## To load the library
 -> Clone the repo